ahmadbakesbread/ToyPredictor/README.md

 ## ⭐ Future Goals

 - Optimize the code to make it faster.
+- Implement scheduled API fetches to retrieve data on specific products at designated times.
 - Begin the development of the machine learning model.

 ## 🤝 Contributing